TinyCircuits/Thumby-Website/docs/About.md

 *TinyCircuits' tiny & mighty team*
 </center>

-We house our own manufacturing operation in Akron, OH, where we assemble, test, and ship all of our products.
+We house our own manufacturing operation in Akron, OH, where we assemble, test, and ship all our products.

 TinyCircuits is a supporter of open-source hardware and software and believes collaboration leads to faster innovation.
 Our products are all open-source and released under the Creative Commons Share-Alike 3.0 License.
 We are a proud supporter of the Open Source Hardware Association and have helped sponsor the Open Hardware Summit since 2013.